php/web-doc/tutorial/faq.md

 It creates the skeletons that you edit, and then commit.

-Help is available with following command: `$ php docgen.php -h`.
+Help is available with following command: `php docgen.php -h`.

 ## I created skeletons that contain a bunch of default text, should I commit it?
 No!
 Edit the files, to check the generated content and add more information,